LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/) Want to attend live workshops?
 Join the Elastic America Virtual Chapter to get the deets!

+[What's next?](https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana) Eager to continue your learning after mastering the concept from this workshop?
+Move on to Part 3: Running full text queries and combined queries with Elasticsearch and Kibana [here](https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana)!

 ## Search for information
 There are two main ways to search in Elasticsearch:
 1) Queries